Code4Community/tech-talks/browser-caching/README.md

 # Browser Caching

+Browser caching is a type of [web caching](https://en.wikipedia.org/wiki/Web_cache) implemented client-side, in the user's web browser.

 ## Instructions

 1. Start a Python http server in this directory: `python3 -m http.server` or `python -m http.server`